CesiumGS/cesium/Documentation/CustomShaderGuide/README.md

   `vsInput.attributes.positionMC`.
 The custom shader may modify this, and the result is used to compute `gl_Position`.
 - `pointSize` - corresponds to `gl_PointSize`.
 This is only applied for models rendered as `gl.POINTS`, and ignored otherwise.
+This overrides any point size style that is applied to the model by `Cesium3DTileStyle`.

 > **Implementation Note**: `positionMC` does not modify the primitive's bounding
 > sphere.
 If vertices are moved outside the bounding sphere, the primitive may